neurosnap/erock.io/content/blog/recreating-redux-toolkits-create-slice/index.md

   // using our `createReducer` :tada: const reducer = createReducer(initialState, reducerMap);

-  // this builds an object where the key is the actionType and the value is the
+  // this builds an object where the key is the
+  // actionType and the value is the corresponding
-  // corresponding actionCreator
+  // actionCreator
   const actionMap = actionKeys.reduce((map, action) => {
     const type = createActionType(action);
     // using our `createAction` :tada: